sktime/enhancement-proposals/steps/04_supervised_forecasting_api/step.md

 * reduction to tabular supervised time series regression: splits `X` in `fit` into two, by cut-off - past becomes `X`, future becomes `y`, or a time series regressor
 * "apply forecaster on the test set by row" - does not require `fit`, and applies copies o the wrapped forecaster to each sample in the prediction set
 * some linear mixed effects model from `statsmodels`

-## Notes from 1st meeting

-Starting point:

-* implement reduction to tabular learning

-First models to implement:

-* reduction to supervised tabular
-* mixed effects models
-* reduction 2-step: use only constant variables for mean then another estimator for forecast

-Other resources

-* Master thesis (to be uploaded)
-* previous design notes (will see if I can find any)